 Alumni

-Dr. Conor Horgan, Dr Elzbieta Stepula, Dr Steven Vanuytsel, Dr Magnus Jensen (PhD) Christina Gidarie (MSc), Kaur Palwinder (MRes), Khouj Osama (MRes), Ben Bowen (MSc), Margarita White (MSc), Chloe Roberts (MSc), Preveen Surendranathan (MSc),Youxi Zhang (MSc)
+Dr. Conor Horgan, Dr Elzbieta Stepula, Dr Steven Vanuytsel, Dr Magnus Jensen (PhD) Christina Gidarie (MSc), Kaur Palwinder (MRes), Khouj Osama (MRes), Ben Bowen (MSc), Margarita White (MSc), Chloe Roberts (MSc), Preveen Surendranathan (MSc),Youxi Zhang (MSc), Sabiha Khan (MRes)

 Contact us